gtiosclub/bootcamp-mini-challenges/Week_Four/Session_One/README.md

 Make sure to stage your answer and commit it to Github!

 ### Task 3:
 Easy:
- 1. Create an enum describing a season (spring, summer, autumn, winter).
+ 1. Create an `enum` describing a season (`spring`, `summer`, `autumn`, `winter`).
- 2. Declare a variable called currentSeason, initialize it with the summer season.
+ 2. Declare a variable called `currentSeason`, initialize it with the `summer` season.

 Medium - search “swift enum with named associated values”.
 We didn’t discuss this yet:

- 1. Spring must take in a Bool called manyFlowersOutside when initialized.
+ 1. Spring must take in a `Bool` called `manyFlowersOutside` when initialized.
- 2. Summer must take in a Bool called iceCreamNeeded when initialized.
+ 2. Summer must take in a `Bool called `iceCreamNeeded` when initialized.
- 3. Autumn must take in a Bool called leavesTurnedOrange when initialized.
+ 3. Autumn must take in a `Bool` called `leavesTurnedOrange` when initialized.
- 4. Winter must take in a Bool called isSnowing and an Int called temp when initialized.
+ 4. Winter must take in a `Bool` called `isSnowing` and an `Int` called `temp` when initialized.
   Edit the variable currentSeason to include a season of your choice with a value for its associated value.

   Note: Allow each case to take custom inputs.